Did you know?

 Bowls Right Arm Medium

 Meg Lanning is a cricket superstar.
-Despite her young age, the Australian captain has made a big impact at both domestic and international level.
+From a young age, Meg has made big a huge impact at both domestic and international level.

 She made her domestic debut for Victoria in 2008 at the age of 16 and quickly settled into the top order.
 Lanning had a breakout domestic season in 2011-12 in which she claimed the Women’s National Cricket League T20 Player of the Year award, as well as the Sharon Tredrea Trophy and Cathryn Fitzpatrick Award for the WNCL and Women's T20 Player of the Year respectively for the Commonwealth Bank VicSpirit.

 Lanning finished as the third-highest run scorer at the 2012 ICC Women’s World Twenty20 in Sri Lanka and was rewarded with selection in the Team of the Tournament.
 Her results also saw her become the first player to score over 30 runs in five consecutive T20 internationals.